IntMeGroup/MINT-IQA/README.md

 # MINT-IQA
-# AIGCIQA2023
+# AIGCIQA2023+
-This is the official repo of the paper [Understanding and Evaluating Human Preferences for AI Generated Images with Instruction Tuning]:
+This is the official repo of the paper Understanding and Evaluating Human Preferences for AI Generated Images with Instruction Tuning:

 <hr />